MichaelWehar/FourCornersProblem/README.md

 # Code

-- C++ code by Niteesh Kumar and Michael Wehar
+- C++ code by Niteesh Kumar and Michael Wehar.

-- Java code by Michael Wehar
+- Java code by Michael Wehar (based on papers [1] and [2]).
-(based on **Two-dimensional Pattern Matching against Basic Picture Languages** by *F. Mráz, D. Prusa, and M. Wehar*)

-- Python code by Joseph Swernofsky
+- Python code primary implementation by Ari Liloia and Michael Wehar (based on papers [1] and [2]).
+Alternative implementation by Joseph Swernofsky.

 # License
 - MIT